juzoace/RandomUserGenerator/README.md

 2) Route protection
 3) Call to an external Api  web service (randomuser.me)
 4) Swagger Documentation
-5)
+5) Database Connection
 # APPLICATION REQUIREMENTS
-Ensure you have the following installed and properly setup on your Pc: Node.js, MongoDB, MongoDB compass, Git, Postman & Chrome Browser
+Ensure you have the following installed and properly setup on your Pc: Node.js, MongoDB, MongoDB compass, Git, Postman, AWS account & Chrome Browser,
 # RUNNING THE APP LOCALLY
 1) Clone the app
 2) Move into the root directory of the app